How is cloud computing used in financial services?

 Can Cygnet.One help with disaster recovery planning for banking and NBFC environments?

 Yes.
-Our disaster recovery practice delivers solutions that reduce recovery time by up to 75% and achieve sub-minute recovery point objectives—ensuring that banks, NBFCs, and insurers can recover rapidly from outages, data loss, or system failures.
-We design, test, and manage DR environments that align with regulatory requirements for business continuity in financial services.
+Cygnet.One's disaster recovery practice delivers solutions that reduce recovery time by up to 75% and achieve sub-minute recovery point objectives—ensuring that banks, NBFCs, and insurers can recover rapidly from outages, data loss, or system failures.
+They design, test, and manage DR environments that align with regulatory requirements for business continuity in financial services.

-Does Cygnet.One offer ongoing support after cloud deployment?
+Does Cygnet.One offer ongoing support after cloud deployment for financial organizations?